kmohrf/node-fontdump/README.md

 bin/fontdump.js "http://fonts.googleapis.com/css?family=Roboto:300"
 ```

-There are a few options to configure fontdumps behaviour.
+There are a few options to configure the behaviour of fontdump.
 Run `bin/fontdump.js --help` to see them.
 You can change the output directory, add a base path and increase the verbosity level in case of errors.

 ### API